 In January 2010, we acquired Century Casino Calgary in Calgary, Alberta, Canada.
 Calgary is the largest city in the province of Alberta, serving a metropolitan population of over one million people.
 The casino includes 504 TITO slot machines, 16 tables and 25 video lottery terminals.
-In addition, the property has 2 restaurants, 1 lounge, a 2,300 square foot showroom that can seat approximately 200 customers, a 4,500 square foot showroom that can seat approximately 500 customers, an 18,000 square foot showroom that can seat approximately 1,000 customers, a 30-lane bowling alley, 536 owned parking spaces and 262 leased parking spaces neighboring the casino.
+In addition, the property has 2 restaurants, 1 lounge, a 2,300 square foot showroom that can seat approximately 200 customers, a 4,500 square foot showroom that can seat approximately 1,000 customers, a 30-lane bowling alley, 536 owned parking spaces and 262 leased parking spaces neighboring the casino.
 For the year ended December 31, 2012, net operating revenue from this property totaled \$9.9 million, or 14%, of our total net operating revenue.